parseablehq/parseable/README.md

 For complete Parseable API documentation, refer to [Parseable API workspace on Postman](https://www.postman.com/parseable/workspace/parseable/overview).

-**Note**: Please do not store any sensitive data on this server as the data is openly available.
+**Note**: Please do not store any sensitive data on this server as the data is openly accessible.
 We'll delete the data on this server periodically.
 ## Why Parseable

-* Indexing free design.
-* Highly compressed log data, stored in [Parquet](https://parquet.apache.org) - columnar, open data format.
-Query logs via Parseable or bring your own analytics platform.
+* Log data compressed and stored in [Parquet](https://parquet.apache.org) - columnar, open data format, designed for analytics.
+* Query logs via Parseable or bring your own analytics platform.
-* Stateless design allowing seamless scale and flexibility.
+* Stateless design with object storage (S3, MinIO) as primary storage.
+Allowing cost effective scale and flexibility.
 * Own your log data on your object storage buckets.
 * SDK less, simple REST API calls for log ingestion.
+* Indexing free design.

 ## Features

-* Kubernetes native design, allowing to get started with pod logs in minutes.
+* Cloud native design, get started with Pod logs in minutes.
-* Filter log data on tags.
+* Filter log data on labels.
-* Query for specific keywords and fields.
+* SQL compatible API for querying log data.
 * Intuitive dashboard to parse and query the log data.
+* Bring your own analytics platform for deeper analysis of log data.

+## Contributing

+Refer to the contributing guide [here](https://www.parseable.io/docs/contributing).